Grace of My Heart (song)

 "Grace of My Heart" is MAX's 11th single released under Avex Trax.
 The title track was used in commercials for Communicase Gum.
 Its B-side, "Getting Over" was used in a series of commercials for DyDo Mistio soft drinks including one commercial featuring Namie Amuro.
-Upon release the single debuted at #2, becoming their second highest ranking single behind "Give Me a Shake" which debuted at #1.
+Upon release the single debuted at No. 2, becoming their second highest ranking single behind "Give Me a Shake" which debuted at No. 1.